-Programs.23 The statutes authorizing PENNVEST24 recognize the water problem to be multidimensional.
+Financial and Technical Assistance Programs.23 The statutes authorizing PENNVEST24 recognize the water problem to be multidimensional.
 They find that public health, affordability, economic development, and environmental issues are relevant.
-This holistic mind set was, in part, responsible for the multi-agency tool bag approach.25 PENNVEST was just the most visible and
+This

 22 Under the SDWA a state may administer its loan fund in conjunction with other state loan funds such as the Clean Water State Revolving Fund (CWSRF).
 Borrows and Simpson, State Revolving Loan Fund, 9.